 Small and incremental releases, as encouraged by a DevOps loop, reduce the risks of delays caused by bugs or merge conflicts.
 Why?
 Small releases are easier to test and fix.

-Even if a small release goes wrong, the impact on end users will be minimal.
-The project team will quickly roll back the small scope of changes as soon as they receive an alert indicating that there are problems with the update.
+Even if a small release goes wrong, its impact on end users will be minimal.
+The project team will receive an automated alert indicating that there are problems with the update and quickly roll back changes.

 Conclusion